Lee Sang-min (lawyer): 2024 martial law association

 In December 2024, following the controversial declaration of emergency martial law by President Yoon Suk Yeol, Interior Minister Lee Sang-min presided over an emergency executive meeting.
 The martial law was later revoked by the National Assembly, but the decision sparked significant political backlash.
-On December 7, 2024, the Democratic Party of Korea filed an impeachment motion against Lee, accusing him of mishandling the martial law situation.
+On 7 December 2024, the Democratic Party of Korea filed an impeachment motion against Lee, accusing him of mishandling the martial law situation.
 The motion was set for a vote in the National Assembly.
-Facing mounting pressure, Lee resigned on December 8.
+Facing mounting pressure, Lee resigned on 8 December.

 On 11 February 2025, Lee testified at Yoon's impeachment trial.
 On 1 August 2025, Lee was arrested on charges of involvement in the martial law declaration.
+He was convicted and sentenced to seven years imprisonment on 12 February 2026.
+He was primarily convicted for participating in insurrection, due to his relaying of orders to cut electricity and water to media outlets critical of Yoon's policies.
+He was also convicted on a lesser charge of perjury for falsely testifying during Yoon's impeachment trial that he had never relayed these orders, or received them from Yoon.
+On the lesser charge of abusing his authority he was found not guilty, as he was exercising his official powers when he relayed the orders to former Commissioner of the National Fire Agency Heo Seokgon.
+Lee was the second member of Yoon's cabinet to be convicted in a lower court for crimes related to the martial law crisis.
+The sentence was increased to nine years on appeal on 12 May 2026, after the appeals court regarded the initial sentence as too lenient.